MutantStargoat/deeprunner/README.md

 Just type `make`.

 On IRIX you can use any compiler and make utility, system make and MIPSPro are supported as well as GCC and GNU make.
+To build with MIPSPro and the native make utility, type `make -f Makefile.sgi`.
+To build with gcc and GNU make, type `gmake CC=gcc`.

 ### Windows build

 Install msys2, start a mingw32 shell, and type `make`.
 The windows version can also be cross-compiled with `make crosswin`.